 Laura’s affront flashes to anger.
 “I swear to God, you talk about that one more—”

-“I’m kidding!
+“I’m kidding.
 I’m kidding.”

 “Yeah, well, his shuttle is still docked up here, numbnuts.
 Pick up his feet.”

-We bring Henshaw to his shuttle, a Fleet-issue Gate Jumper.
+We bring Henshaw to his shuttle, a Fleet-issue gate jumper.
 The things are deathtraps.
-They have a nasty habit of disintegrating on the fifteenth trip through a Gate.
+They have a nasty habit of disintegrating on the fifteenth trip through a gate.
 I don’t know why the number fifteen.
 Nobody does.
-But it happens so often that the shuttles have a big clock just inside the door that displays how many trips through the Gates the ship has taken.
+But it happens so often that the shuttles have a big clock just inside the door that displays how many trips through the gates the ship has taken.
 This one has thirteen jumps on it.

-Gate Jumpers have three seats.
+Gate jumpers have three seats.
 We sit him in one of the passenger seats.
 “Strap him in,” Laura said.
 “I’ll take care of the flight plan.”

 “Auto-pilot?”
 I ask.